Departamento-de-Engenharia-Informatica/lei-24-s2-1dm-g132/docs/sprintC/us029/02.analysis/Readme.md

-# US 001 - Register skills that a collaborator may have
+# US029 - As a Collaborator, I want to record the completion of a task.

 ## 2. Analysis